serverless/serverless/docs/providers/aws/cli-reference/dev.md

 ## Options

-- `--stage` or `-s` The stage in your service that you want to enable dev mode for.
+- `--stage` or `-s` The stage in your service that you want to activate a development session for.
-- `--region` or `-r` The region in that stage that you want to enable dev mode for.
+- `--region` or `-r` The region in that stage that you want to active a development session for.

-**Note:** While it is possible, we do not recommend running dev mode in your `prod` stage.
+**Note:** While it is possible, we do not recommend activating a development session in your `prod` stage.

 ## Supported runtimes